Google Plus

-Bacula is an open source network based backup software, used to allow the System Administrators to manage backup, recovery and send the verification of data’s from any systems in any location across the network.
+Bacula is an open source, network backup software, used to allow the System Administrators to manage backup, recovery and send the verification of data’s from any systems in any location across the network.

 In this how-to i am using MySQL for database, you can use either PostgreSQL or MySQL.
-My Backup server hostname and IP Address are “backup.unixmen.local” and “192.168.1.200/24″ respectively.
+My Backup server hostname and IP Address are “server.unixmen.local” and “192.168.1.101/24” respectively.
+Change the values as per your scenario.
+This how-to was tested on CentOS 6.5, although it should work with RHEL, Scientific Linux 6.x versions too.

 Start MySQL service and create root password for mysql.